rh-mobb/documentation/content/docs/aro/cert-manager/_index.md

    az network dns zone create -g $RESOURCEGROUP -n $DOMAIN
    ```

-    >You will need to configure your nameservers to point to azure.
+    >You will need to configure your nameservers to point to Azure.
 The output of running this zone create will show you the nameservers for this record that you will need to set up within your domain registrar.

 1. Create API DNS record